 Book online here.
 They offer a pick up service from Reykjavik and will get you everything you need.
 They ask you to bring along some warm clothes and socks.
 I wore a thermal merino, a thermal t-shirt and thermal pants and my body was OK.
 Also, I had two pairs of woolen socks, and could have done with a third pair.

 I also recommend taking a change of clothes, a towel and some food, though you do get hot chocolate and cookies from the team.
 It is very welcome after the first dive!

-Because you don't go to Iceland to be warm and comfortable.
+Because you don’t go to Iceland to be warm and comfortable.
 You go there to see amazing and do amazing.
 Get on it!
 It is a great addition to the Ring Road!